Delsin-Yu/GD-AtlasTexture-Manager/Readme.md

 Click an existing `AtlasTexture` region inside the inspector will show its properties in the bottom right inspector; editing these values will mark the region `modified`; to write the changes to the actual `AtlasTexture`, the developer needs to [Apply or Discard Modification](#apply-or-discard-modification).

-> Developer may only edit or delete the name of a newly created(not yet saved to asset) `AtlasTexture` region.
+> Developer may only delete a newly created(not yet saved to asset) `AtlasTexture` region.

 ### Apply or Discard Modification